KASAH_

 What happens to my data?

-Kasah identifies the sensitive parts of your prompt, replaces them with realistic fakes or safer generalizations, and sends only the protected prompt to the AI provider.
-When the AI responds, Kasah restores reversible values in the response you see.
+Kasah’s privacy engine receives the original prompt to identify sensitive parts, then the desktop app replaces them with realistic fakes or safer generalizations before ChatGPT receives the request.
+When ChatGPT responds, Kasah restores reversible values in the response you see.

 Does Kasah change the quality of AI responses?

-No. The AI receives a prompt that is structurally identical to what you typed — the only difference is that real names, emails, and numbers are replaced with convincing fakes.
-The AI provides the same quality of advice, analysis, or content.
+No. ChatGPT receives a prompt that is structurally identical to what you typed — the only difference is that private values are replaced with convincing fakes or safer generalizations.
 You see your real data restored in the response.

 What is the kill switch?